lathapriya17/lathapriya17/README.md

-Hi, I'm Lathapriya 👩🏾‍💻 who is passionate about data📊 and how business can be improved from the outcome of it.
+Hi, I'm Lathapriya Asset Management Analytics Professional with experience in portfolio analytics, business transformation, and data-driven decision support.
+Passionate about translating complex data into strategic insights that improve investment and operational outcomes.

-So here I have created repositories with some of the projects I have worked on.
+This repository showcases selected projects focused on analytics, automation, and business optimisation.